-For re-occupancy and recycling purposes both the subfloor and the floor covering need to remain as intact as possible at the End of Life stage and contamination of the demolishing material needs to be avoided.
+For recycling purposes both the subfloor and the floor covering need to remain as intact as possible at the End of Life stage and contamination of the material needs to be avoided.
 Therefore, the deconstruction of installed Marmoleum from the floor is done mechanically with a special floor stripper.

 The electrical energy needed for this is estimated to be 0.03 kWh/sqm, this amount of energy is taken into account for the calculations, although currently circularity has not yet been achieved on a large scale for floor coverings.

-For the end-of-life stage two scenarios have been calculated assuming that the flooring is either 100% incinerated or 100% landfilled.
+For the End Of Life stage two scenarios have been calculated assuming that the flooring is either 100% incinerated or 100% landfilled.